jwworth/jakeworth/content/blog/gatsby-port.md

 files with a Ruby script, downloaded the [Gatsby Starter Blog][starter], added the markdown files, and pushed to Heroku.

 Now that I'm in production, I have some work left to do.
-I'd like add tests, CI, and type support via TypeScript, so I can have more confidence in the code.
+I'd like to add tests, CI, and type support via TypeScript, so I can have more confidence in the code.

 Onward! 🎉